The Old Guys: Series 2 (2010)

+Ratings

 The Old Guys ran for twelve episodes over two series.
 All episodes are thirty minutes.
 The first series aired at around 9:30 pm every Saturday.
 The first episode gained 4.95 million viewers, an audience share of 22.5%.
 The second episode slumped slightly with 3.75 million (17.2%) viewers.
 The second series began on 9 July 2010 and ended on 13 August 2010.
 Both series of the show are occasionally repeated on Gold as part of their late-night broadcasting schedules.

 Reception

 The Old Guys received mixed reviews.
 David Chater in The Times stated, "There is nothing wrong with the comic performances, but such an unashamedly old-fashioned format is strangely at odds with its subject matter.
 Peep Show this isn't."
 The Daily Mirror commented, "Moved to a new home on Friday nights, where it's much-needed, the second series of The Old Guys feels as comfortable as a pair of slippers."